Search

 SSO on self-deployed Jet Bridge

 If want SSO authentication flow to be done on your side you can configure Jet Bridge to process SSO authentication.
-It will also save SSO providers access tokens on Jet Bridge side in cookies (instead of app.jetadmin.io by default).
+It will also save the SSO provider's access tokens on the Jet Bridge side in cookies (instead of app.jetadmin.io by default).

 1. Deploy standalone Jet Bridge as described here